Skip to main content

 CompanyCityWorkersTypeDate

-The single largest action involved Texas Westmoreland Coal Co.- Jewett Mine at its Jewett facility, reporting 250 affected workers.
+The largest notice was filed by Texas Westmoreland Coal Co.- Jewett Mine at its Jewett facility, reporting 250 affected workers.
 PrimeFlight Aviation-San Antonio, TX followed with 90 workers.

 Trend & Outlook

-The data underscores a easing in workforce disruptions across Texas, with filings falling below both recent and year-ago levels.
+The trends suggest a easing in workforce disruptions across Texas, with filings falling below both recent and year-ago levels.
 The Mining & Energy sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Texas.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Texas WARN notices, browse layoffs by state, or download the full dataset.